Uganda 2025

 How I support this Team?

-Our Team needs to raise $3500 per person to cover air fare and lodging and meals.
-The Mission Team would very much appreciate any financial and prayer support we can get.
+Our Team needs to raise $3500 per person to cover airfare, lodging, and meals.
+The Mission Team would very much appreciate any financial and prayer support.
 To donate, visit our Giving page, enter your gift amount and select “Mission to Uganda.”
 CLICK HERE.

 What will the Team be doing?

-Once in Uganda, our team will join other teams (total of 25 people) from several other US churches.
-Over the 9 days the team is on the ground in Uganda, they will have a very full schedule.
-The team will visit three boarding schools that sponsored children attend.
-At each school, the team will provide and serve a meal, engage in an activity that includes a presentation of the gospel, and bless them with a gift that will benefit the students in some way.
+Once in Uganda, Wellspring will join other teams (a total of 25 people) from several other US churches.
+Over the nine days the team is on the ground in Uganda, we will have a full schedule, visiting three boarding schools that sponsored children attend.
+At each school, we will provide and serve a meal, engage in an activity that includes a presentation of the gospel, and bless them with a gift that will benefit the students in some way.

-The team will also visit the families of 10 sponsored children, hear their stories, pray with them, ask them about their experience with our ministry, and bring them supplies (rice, beans, soap, salt, etc).
+The team will also visit the families of 10 Wellspring-sponsored children.
+We will hear their stories, pray with them, ask them about their experience with our ministry, and bring them supplies (rice, beans, soap, salt, etc.).

-In the evenings the team will have meetings with the Ugandan Staff and the Board in Uganda.
+The evenings will be spent having meetings with the Ugandan Staff and the Board in Uganda.

 Summer Camp

 The team will serve at a summer camp for all the students in the program.
-The program will be similar to a youth camp in the US with speakers, activities, food, worship, groups, prayer, fun, and baptisms (in Lake Victoria).
+Similar to a youth camp in the US, the students will enjoy speakers, activities, food, worship, groups, prayer, fun, and baptisms in Lake Victoria.

-We will be taking the ferry to an island where we will bring supplies to a remote fishing village as a community outreach associated with our ministry partner, the Lela Initiative.
+We will then take the ferry to an island where we will bring supplies to a remote fishing village as a community outreach associated with our ministry partner, the Lela Initiative.

 Opportunity for one young lady